andybalham/10-print-i-am-cool/cksgexxkt1857u5s17bcyc582.md

 IMHO logging should be treated as an integral part of any system you are developing.
 Ad-hoc logging, or logging as an afterthought, will probably not be half as useful as a support-focussed, context-laden, consistent approach.

 I should also mention structured logging here, as it is the way forward where it is available.
 Better people than me have written about it, so here is a guide to [What Is Structured Logging and Why Developers Need It](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/).
+Log aggregation deserves a mention as well.
+Having all your logs together in one place makes all the difference.
+Coupled with structured logging, the results can be transformative.

 Happy and fruitful logging!